CYehLu/hurricane_tools/documents/getvar.md

 class <span style="color:#a77864">**GetVar**</span>

     Get variables.
-It is similar to `wrf.getvar` by wrf-python, but here I store every intermediate variables to speed up.
+It is similar to `wrf.getvar` by wrf-python, but here I store every intermediate variables, reduce the amount of function calling and rewrite the fortran functions to speed up.